GliaX/tourniquet/assembly_instructions/INSTRUCTIONS_EN.md

 ![Figure 6](../assets/instructions/figure6.jpg)

-10. With windlass in place, take up any slack in belt or strap.
+10. With windlass in place, leave visibe slack on the internal belt, so that it can be turned around half a rotation before the tourniquet starts to contract.

 11. To insert the free end of the belt through the toothless slot of the 3d-printed buckle, insert upwards through slot then fold back onto itself.
-The buckle should sit approximately 3cm from edge of backing plate.
+The edge of the bridge on the backing plate should sit approximately 3 cm (2.5-3.5 cm) from the stitch fixing the buckle.
 Sew the strap together with a couple of passes.
 Trim off any extra material.

 ![Figure 7](../assets/instructions/figure7.jpg)